 - Meanwhile, peel and slice the potatoes into ¼” (1.3 cm) pieces.

 - Soak in water until you are ready to use them (prevent from changing color).

-- Preheat an oven to 400F.
-Divide the potato, leek mixture, and each cheese according to your baking dish size.
-I divided them in half as this baking dish is a shallow one.
+- Preheat the oven to 400°F (200ºC).
+Divide the potatoes, leek mixture, and each cheese according to your baking dish size.
+I divided them in half as my baking dish is shallow.

 - Layer one portion of potatoes in the baking dish.

-- Then layer one portion of leek mixture.
+- Then layer one portion of the leek mixture.